nhatminh37/Smart_contract/README.md

-# Transparency Trust - Decentralized Platforms for Charity and Lending
+# P2P Decentralized Lending Platform with Reputation Scoring

-A blockchain-based ecosystem featuring a transparent charity fundraising platform and a peer-to-peer lending platform with reputation scoring.
+A blockchain-based peer-to-peer lending platform where interest rates are dynamically adjusted based on borrowers' on-chain reputation scores.

-## Ethereum Testnet Used
+## Ethereum Testnet
-This project is deployed on the **Sepolia Testnet**.
-The charity smart contract address is: `0xb21d8633e9354bd9df7f8f6b92f70314ef00df18`.
-The lending platform contract will be deployed separately.
+This project is designed to be deployed on the **Sepolia Testnet**.

-## Website
-The website is available at: https://nhatminh37.github.io/Smart_contract/

-## Platforms
+## Features

-### 1. Charity Platform

-- **Transparent Fundraising**: All donations are recorded on the blockchain
-- **Democratic Fund Distribution**: Donors can vote on proposals for how funds should be used
-- **Campaign Creation**: Admins can create campaigns for various causes
-- **Fund Release Proposals**: Create and vote on proposals for fund distribution
-- **Real-time Tracking**: See donation progress and voting results in real-time

-### 2. P2P Lending Platform with Reputation Scoring

 - **Dynamic Interest Rates**: Interest rates are adjusted based on borrowers' on-chain reputation scores
 - **Reputation System**: User reputation is calculated based on transaction history and collateralization ratios